Dictionary.com Announces Its 2025 Word of the Year

 RELATED: What Is “Rizz?”
 The Story Behind Oxford’s Word Of The Year For 2023

-Dictionary.com Announces Its 2025 Word of the Year was originally published on rnbphilly.com
+Dictionary.com Announces Its 2025 Word of the Year was originally published on praisephilly.com